 Admission criteria for Australian and New Zealand students

 A bachelor degree or equivalent in science, engineering, nutrition, environmental health, home economics, agriculture or other appropriate disciplines.
 Applicants with other qualifications and experience are considered but may be required to complete additional bridging units.

 Please refer to the following statements before applying for this course

 English language proficiency

 Other qualifications may also satisfy our English language admission criteria.
 Please view our English language requirements page to find out more.

 |2018||Domestic fee paying Domestic fee-paying - A domestic fee-paying place is a place at university which is not Commonwealth supported, that is, not subsidised by the Australian Government.
 Domestic fee paying students will be charged tuition fees and may be eligible for FEE-HELP assistance for all or part of those tuition fees.||$22,500*|

 * Based on a first-year full-time study load of 200 credits.
 The total cost will depend on your course options (i.e. units selected and time taken to complete).

-This course is recognised by the Australian Institute of Food Science and Technology (AIFST) and graduates are encouraged to become members.
+This course is professionally recognised by the Australian Institute of Food Science and Technology (AIFST) and graduates are encouraged to become members.

 Applications for credit for recognised learning (CRL) are assessed on an individual basis.